orycho/Intro/README.md

 in list or dictionary expressions, they provide the values that are turned into the contents of the containers.
 The for statements just combines a generator statements with a list of statemetns that operate on each set of values generated.

-Generator statements consist of statements that bind a variable (name) to a generator's result valeues using the infix keyword "in":
+Generator statements consist of statements that bind a variable (name) to a generator's result values using the infix keyword "in":
 * <pre>x in somelist</pre>
 * <pre>char in string</pre>

-Special syntax sugar is provided for generating integer values: x from startvalue to endvalue by stepvalue
+Special syntax sugar is provided for generating integer values: identifier "from" startvalue "to" endvalue "by" stepvalue.
-Where s ranges from start value to at most endvalue and is incremented by stepvalue.
-Stepvalue is optional and defaults to one, e.g. to generate all values from 1 to 10:
+Where the values generated starts at start value, goes up to at most endvalue and is incremented by stepvalue.
+Stepvalue is optional and defaults to one, e.g. to generate all values from 1 to 10 in variable x:
 <pre>x from 1 to 10</pre>

 Multiple values can be generated in one statement, each additional value begins with the operator "&&", and generator applications (maybe better instantiation) can use the variables introduced to their left:

-<pre>x from 1 to 10 && y from x to 10 && z from y to 10</pre>
+<pre>i from 1 to 10 && y from x to 10 && z from y to 10</pre>

 A generator value is moved to the next every time the generator to the left (if there) has completed a full cycle.
 So the above example generates x=1, y=1, z=1, then z=2 and so on.
 Once z is 10, y is increased then z is reset to the new y.